 Let’s say they ask you to introduce yourself, don’t say:

-Whatever questions they ask you, give them answers that will make them feel you have a lot to offer the company.
+Answering whatever questions they ask you should be in a way to make them feel you have a lot to offer the company.

 Just tell them your name, age, marital status, qualifications, professional memberships, previous places of work, positions and so on.

-Your communication skills can be tested in different ways which include how you design your resume, application letter, cover letter or how you speak and relate during an interview.
+Your communication skills can be tested in different ways.
+This includes how you design your resume, application letter, cover letter or how you speak and relate during an interview.

-It’s a problem if you can’t express yourself very well in this circumstance.
+It’s also a problem if you can’t express yourself very well in this circumstance.

-Against this problem, hiring managers want to ensure they hire someone that can write, listen and interpret information very well.
-This is how they test your ability to interact well with others.
+All hiring managers want to ensure they hire someone that can write, listen and interpret information very well.
+This is how they test your ability to communicate effectively.

-If you claim proficiency in Microsoft Office Suite, make sure the skill reflects in your typed documents.
+If you claim proficiency in Microsoft Office Suite, make sure the skill reflects in how you communicate.

 A company’s culture is the core system that works for the company to make all workers work together in harmony regardless of their differences.

-Hiring managers don’t consider your skills, years of experience, or qualification to give you a job because they’re useless if they won’t help the company grow.
+Hiring managers don’t consider your skills, years of experience, or qualifications to give you a job if you have other traits that can pose threats to the growth of the company.

 What they do is to rather consider the resilience of the company’s culture through your skills.